MISSION

 Integrative Learning from the field

-Our courses use realistic outdoor scenarios.
+Our courses use realistic outdoor scenarios, in a classroom-style experience.
 Through consistent, hands-on practice, you’ll internalize essential knowledge and skills, and develop muscle memory so you will be ready to respond calmly and correctly out in the real world.

 Students learn to:

-• Practice their skills in integrative, immersive, outdoor simulations
+- Practice their skills in integrative and immersive simulations

 Training for the Whole Rescuer